MarkNisarg/proof-buddy/README.md

 ![Click "Create New Project" in the top right of the screen](documentation/readme_resources/Create_New_Project_Button.png)

 5. Name your project, by filling in the Project Name field.
-Do not enter an orginization, it is uneeded.
+Do not enter an organization, it is uneeded.
 Press the "Create" button when you are finished.

 <br>